The insertion encoding of restricted growth functions: Introduction

 This notion of pattern avoidance on set partitions was first introduced by Klazar~\cite{Klazar1996,Klazar2000a,Klazar2000b}, where he refers to RGFs as \emph{canonical sequential form}.
 Other types of pattern avoidance include allowing reordering of the blocks~\cite{Sagan2006, Goyt2008, Goyt2009}; removing the partitions and employing pattern avoidance on the permutation that remains~\cite{Qiu2018}; and looking at pattern avoidance across blocks of a set partition where each part of a pattern must occur in a different block~\cite{Godbole2012,Chen2013,Kasraoui2013}.
 This last form of pattern avoidance corresponds to avoiding the inverse of the pattern in the equivalent Cayley permutation.

-For a set of Cayley permutations $\Pi$, we define the \emph{RGF class} $\R(\Pi)$ to be the set of all RGFs avoiding the patterns in $\Pi$.
-In this context, we call $\Pi$ an \emph{avoiding set} of $\R(\Pi)$.
-An avoiding set of an RGF class is not unique, for example $\R(121) = \R(21)$.
-We describe an RGF class as \emph{finitely-based} if there exists a finite set of Cayley permutations $\Pi$ such that the class is $\R(\Pi)$.
+For a set of Cayley permutations $\Pi$, we define the \emph{RGF class} $\mathcal{R}(\Pi)$ to be the set of all RGFs avoiding the patterns in $\Pi$.
+In this context, we call $\Pi$ an \emph{avoiding set} of $\mathcal{R}(\Pi)$.
+An avoiding set of an RGF class is not unique, for example $\mathcal{R}(121) = \mathcal{R}(21)$.
+We describe an RGF class as \emph{finitely-based} if there exists a finite set of Cayley permutations $\Pi$ such that the class is $\mathcal{R}(\Pi)$.

 Sagan~\cite{Sagan2006} began the enumeration of RGFs as a method to enumerate unordered set partitions.
-Two RGF classes $\R(\Pi)$, $\R(\Pi')$ are \emph{Wilf-equivalent} if for all $n \in \mathbb{N}$, there are the same number of RGFs in $\R(\Pi)$ as in $\R(\Pi')$ of size $n$.
-Jelínek and Mansour~\cite{Jelínek2008} found all Wilf-equivalence classes of sets of RGFs avoiding one RGF of size up to seven and Mansour and Shattuck~\cite{Mansour2011a,Mansour2011b,Mansour2012} enumerated the RGF classes $\Av(1222, 1212)$, $\Av(1212, 12221)$ and $\Av(1222, 12323)$.
+Two RGF classes $\mathcal{R}(\Pi)$, $\mathcal{R}(\Pi')$ are \emph{Wilf-equivalent} if for all $n \in \mathbb{N}$, there are the same number of RGFs in $\mathcal{R}(\Pi)$ as in $\mathcal{R}(\Pi')$ of size $n$.
+Jelínek and Mansour~\cite{Jelínek2008} found all Wilf-equivalence classes of sets of RGFs avoiding one RGF of size up to seven and Mansour and Shattuck~\cite{Mansour2011a,Mansour2011b,Mansour2012} enumerated the RGF classes $\mathcal{R}(1222, 1212)$, $\mathcal{R}(1212, 12221)$ and $\mathcal{R}(1222, 12323)$.
 We enumerate RGF classes by adapting the vertical and horizontal insertion encodings of Cayley permutations~\cite{Bean2025}, which was first introduced by Albert, Linton and Ru\v{s}kuc to enumerate permutations~\cite{Albert2005}.
 In this paper, we also give conditions for when the insertion encoding of an RGF class of either type forms a regular language.
 To do this, we first introduce some key definitions and notation.

-We define a \emph{horizontal juxtaposition} of a Cayley permutation $\sigma$ of size $n$ and a Cayley permutation $\tau$ of size $m$ to be a size $n+m$ Cayley permutation $\pi$ where the values at the smallest $n$ indices of $\pi$ standardise to $\sigma$ and the values at the largest $m$ indices of $\pi$ standardise to $\tau$.
+We define a size $n+m$ Cayley permutation $\pi$ to be a \emph{horizontal juxtaposition} of a Cayley permutation $\sigma$ of size $n$ and a Cayley permutation $\tau$ of size $m$ if the values at the smallest $n$ indices of $\pi$ standardise to $\sigma$ and the values at the largest $m$ indices of $\pi$ standardise to $\tau$.
 The Cayley permutation $1424 2534$ is a horizontal juxtaposition of the permutations $1323$ and $1423$ as $1424$ standardises to $1323$ and $2534$ standardises to $1423$.
 This is shown in Figure~\ref{fig: hor jux} with a dashed line between the two parts.